 Academic Misconduct

 Academic integrity is central to the work and function of the University.
 The Student Academic Integrity Policy and Academic Misconduct Procedure are used to consider concerns raised around the integrity of work submitted for credit or award from the University.
-The Procedure does not consider whether or not a student intended to commit academic misconduct, but only that academic misconduct occurred.
+The Procedure does not consider whether a student intended to commit academic misconduct, but only that academic misconduct occurred.
 Action may be taken against current students regarding recently submitted work, or against current or former students regarding previously submitted and ratified assessment or awards.

 Page sections